Page highlights

 Variation between population groups

-• 1.6 times as likely to experience COPD burden compared with people living in Major cities (8.5 and 5.2 DALY per 1,000 population, respectively)
+• was highest for people living in Remote and very remote areas and lowest for people living in Major cities (8.5 and 5.2 DALY per 1,000 population, respectively)

-For more information, see Australian Burden of Disease Study 2018: Interactive data on disease burden.
+For more information, see the Australian Burden of Disease Study 2018: Interactive data on disease burden.

-Figure 11: Burden of disease due to chronic obstructive pulmonary disease by remoteness area and socioeconomic group, sex and year
+Figure 3: Burden of disease due to chronic obstructive pulmonary disease by remoteness area and socioeconomic area, by sex, 2011, 2015 and 2018

 Health system expenditure

-In 2020–21, an estimated $831.6 million was spent on the treatment and management of COPD, representing 0.6% of total health system expenditure and 18% of expenditure for all respiratory conditions (AIHW 2023c).
+Understanding the contribution of COPD to direct health care expenditure helps to explain its economic impact.
+In 2020–21, an estimated $831.6 million was spent on the treatment and management of COPD, representing 0.6% of total health system expenditure and 18% of expenditure for all respiratory conditions (AIHW 2023d).

 Where is the money spent?